 - Frontotemporal dementia: This refers to damage to front and side areas of the brain.
 In a person with frontotemporal dementia, aggregations of proteins inside brain cells cause the cells to die.

-To treat dementia, a doctor may prescribe one of the following medications:
+To treat dementia, a doctor

 - donepezil (Aricept)